talkeridan17/Real-Time-Voice-Translator/README.md

 ## Technologies
 - Python 3.12.7
-- Speech-to-text APIs (to be determined)
+- Speech-to-text APIs (SpeechRecognition, Google Cloud Speech-to-Text, Kaldi)
 - Translation APIs (to be determined)
 - Audio processing tools (to be determined)